 Every week on Mondays our leadership team heads over to the Food Bank of Central and Eastern North Carolina to pick up a food order, usually in the range of 800-1000 pounds.
-Throughout the rest of Monday, we will also pick up delicious Papa Murphy’s pizza, tasty bread from our Bread of Life Ministries partners, and finally receive a few more hundred pounds of produce from US Foods.
+Throughout the rest of Monday, we will also pick up donations and food orders from some of our local partners to fill our food pantry with produce, bread, eggs, drinks, and other, shelf stable foods.

 These only outline purchases made by Feed the Pack, as we also receive many weekly donations from our wonderful partners at the AgroEcology Farm or the Pullen Memorial Baptist Church.
 All of our food partners are what makes Feed the Pack wonderful and more importantly, sustainable.
 The food provided from all these partners, including everything from produce to bread to eggs to Starbucks sandwiches to pizza to all kinds of other treats, could easily cost us 5-10 times what we pay.

 The next largest piece of our pie is our labor costs.
 These costs include wages for all 3 members of the Feed the Pack leadership team, as well as the cost of administrative fees and a housing stipend for our AmeriCorps VISTA.
 This section of our budget always seems to give people pause: Why does the food pantry need to pay or even have employees?
 A fair question, but I can begin answering this by explaining what we do.